Murder of Ross Parker: Impact

 Parker's murder led to increased racial tensions in Peterborough.
 At his former school, three Asian pupils were suspended for an attack on an Afro-Caribbean pupil; a relative of the victim then attacked an Asian teacher.
 A number of taxi firms stopped work early in the days after the attack in fear of reprisals.
-In November 2001 Home Secretary David Blunkett banned all marches in Peterborough for three months as it was feared violence would be caused by the Anti-Nazi League and National Front who both sought to hold protests on the same day.
+In November 2001 Home Secretary David Blunkett banned all marches in Peterborough for three months as it was feared violence would be caused by the National Front and Anti-Nazi League who sought to hold protests on the same day.

 Parker's death also had a major impact on his family.
 His mother, Davinia, was unable to work for three months after Parker's funeral and came close to attempting suicide on a number of occasions.
 Parker's room was left largely untouched for three years after the incident because his parents were reluctant to tidy it.
 They described the room as a place they "feel close to Ross".